-This section describes the experiments we performed in order to decide on which LLM to incorporate to our automatic data generation pipeline.
+This section describes the experiments we performed in order to decide which LLM to incorporate into our automatic data generation pipeline.
 We evaluate the accuracy of each LLM in isolation.
 The best LLM is then used in Phase 3 "SQL-to-NL Translation" of our automatic data generation pipeline shown in Figure \ref{fig:data-flow-Working-pipeline1}.

 We analyze the performance of four different LLMs, which are all based on large-scale transformer language models~\cite{vaswani2017attention}.
 We use these LLMs for \emph{translating the SQL queries} in the Spider Dev set \emph{to natural language}.
 We apply various automated metrics to these results as well as an expert evaluation.